 Know Before Visiting Wellington

 Should you be planning to visit Wellington during the months of December to February, you need to book all accommodation and guided tours well in advance as this is the busiest time.
 It is helpful to have a hat to protect from the glaring sun on sightseeing tours and apply lots of suncreams.
-Wellington is a safe city, but there are petty thieves just waiting to pick your pocket so be alert in crowded areas.
+Wellington is a safe city, but just be ware of your surroundings in crowded areas.